perrywh/DataVizResources/README.md

 * [VizWiz](https://vizwiz.blogspot.com) (Andy Kriebel): Data visualization best practices, methods for improving existing work, and tips and tricks for using Tableau Software.

-* [Storytelling with Data](https://storytellingwithdata.com) (Cole Nussbaumer Knaflic): Knaflic's blog focuses on communicating effectively with data and contains many examples, visual makeovers, and ongoing dialogue
+* [Storytelling with Data](https://storytellingwithdata.com) (Cole Nussbaumer Knaflic): Knaflic's blog focuses on communicating effectively with data and contains many examples, visual makeovers, and ongoing dialogue.